-- Richard Boland, host, who is Timbisha Shoshone.
-He’s devoted much of his life to Native issues, including a high-profile land reclamation effort you can read about.
+- Richard Boland, host, is Timbisha Shoshone.
+He’s devoted much of his life to Native issues, including a high-profile land reclamation effort you can read about here.

-- Jarrette Werk: A’aniiih and Nakoda from Fort Belknap Montana and has been living in Northern Nevada since 2014.
-Jarrette is an independent journalist and photographer who focuses on rewriting the narrative of Indigneous Peoples within the media.
-Read more.
+- Assistant producer Jarrette Werk is A’aniiih and Nakoda from Fort Belknap Montana and has been living in Northern Nevada since 2014.
+Jarrette is an independent journalist and photographer, who focuses on rewriting the narrative of Indigneous Peoples within the media.
+Read more here.

-- Avory Wyatt: Wašiw and Numu and grew up on the Hungry Valley Reservation in Sparks, Nevada.
-Avory is a land defender, water protector, and social justice activist who has worked closely with both Indigenous and non-Indigenous communities alike.
+- Avory Wyatt, assistant producer, is Wašiw and Numu and grew up on the Hungry Valley Reservation in Sparks, Nevada.
+Avory is a land defender, water protector, and social justice activist who has worked closely with both Indigenous and non-Indigenous communities.